 BIOL 424 New Zealand Conservation Practice involves travel around the country to observe management practices and become familiar with the unique plants and animals of New Zealand.

 Studying in Wellington offers unparalleled access to the natural wealth of New Zealand.
-Private and public conservation sites close by creating opportunities for gaining research experience and learning conservation techniques.
+Private and public conservation sites are close by creating opportunities to gain research experience and learn conservation techniques.